frontenddogma/web-development-glossary/manuscript/i.md

 Internet Information Services
 : An extensible web server created by Microsoft for use with the Windows NT family.
 IIS was released in 1995.&nbsp;[†](#w-iis) ℹ︎&nbsp;[iis.net](https://www.iis.net/)

+Internet Message Access Protocol
+: An Internet standard protocol used by email clients to retrieve email messages from a mail server over a TCP/IP connection.
+IMAP was designed in 1986 and is defined by RFC 3501.&nbsp;[†](#w-imap)

 Internet Protocol
 : The principal communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.
 Its routing function enables internetworking, and essentially establishes the Internet.&nbsp;[†](#w-internet-protocol)